5.1 C

 In some cases however, the rashes are caused by a detox reaction to the homemade deodorant.
 While it’s true that the toxins are removed from our bodies through our kidneys, colon, lymph system, and liver, our lungs and our skin also help flush out the toxins from our system.
 When we ditch the chemicals and switch to homemade deodorants that are paraben-free, it’s just right that toxins such as aluminum, parabens, triclosan, and propylene glycol are immediately eliminated from our armpits ergo, the rashes.
 There are also cases wherein the rashes are caused by an allergic reaction.
 A good example here is cornstarch.

-Also Read Can You Get Rid of Blackheads Using Toothpaste?
+Also Read Get Rid of Forehead Bumps

 There are people who only realize they’re allergic to corn after using a cornstarch-based deodorant on their armpits.
 BASIC